casangi/casadocs/markdown/memo-series/reference-material/spectral-frames.md

-#  Doppler Types {#sec587 .subsection}
+#  Doppler Types

-CASA supported Doppler types (velocity conventions) where []$f_v$ is the observed frequency and $f_0$ is the rest frame frequency of a given lineand positive velocity V is increasing away from the observer:
+CASA supported Doppler types (velocity conventions) where $f_v$ is the observed frequency and $f_0$ is the rest frame frequency of a given lineand positive velocity V is increasing away from the observer:

   Name           Description
   -------------- -----------------------------------------------------------------------------------------------------------------------------------